rocknsm/rock/CONTRIBUTING.md

 ## Contributing ?
 Please see the [CODING_GUIDELINES](./CODING_GUIDELINES.md) for information on style and general processes for contributing to this project.

+### Pull Requests
+Please make pull requests against the `devel` branch.
+When submitting them, try to follow the style documented in the `CODING_GUIDELINES` and run it through `ansible-lint` first.
+It doesn't have to be perfect, and eventually we can do that in an automated fashion, but we're not there quite yet.
+If you have expertise in CI/CD, we'd love your contributions!

 ## Bug to report ?
 You can report bugs or make enhancement requests at the RockNSM GitHub [issue page](https://github.com/rocknsm/rock/issues/) by filling out the issue template that will be presented.